khyateed/Movie-Data-Analysis/README.md

 ## Project Review

 You have until the end of the week to present and submit your project.
-Your review process will depend on whether you passed the code challenge.
+All students must complete all project deliverables and submit them by the end of the week to proceed to the next phase.
+The process for reviewing your project will depend on whether you passed the code challenge.

 ### Passed Code Challenge: Check for Completion

-Your teacher will review your project to ensure that you have submitted all of the required project deliverables, but will not use a rubric to formally score it.
-All students must complete all project deliverables to proceed to the next phase.
+If you passed the code challenge, your teacher will review your project to ensure that you have submitted all of the required project deliverables, but will not use a rubric to score it.

 ### Did Not Pass Code Challenge: Rubric Scoring